awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

    If this copy succeeded, you can go to the next step\.

-   \(Optional\) Otherwise, if you don't have permission to edit files in `/mnt/tempvol`, you'll need to update the file using sudo and then check the permissions on the file to verify that you'll be able to log into the original instance\.
-Use the following command to check the permissions on the file:
+   \(Optional\) Otherwise, if you don't have permission to edit files in `/mnt/tempvol`, you must update the file using sudo and then check the permissions on the file to verify that you are able to log into the original instance\.
+Use the following command to check the permissions on the file\.

    ```
    [ec2-user ~]$ sudo ls -l /mnt/tempvol/home/ec2-user/.ssh